- Infographics for Loadshedding

 Switch off and disconnect all non-essential appliances such as computers, coffee machines, television sets and entertainment consoles.

-Switch off your geyser while away so that you the cost of heating water unnecessarily.
+Switch off your geyser while away so that you avoid the cost of heating water unnecessarily.
 (Remember to switch it on as soon as you return, install a geyser timer or ask a neighbour to switch it on for you a few hours before you get home.)

 Leave appropriate lights on for security purposes (preferably operated on timers, not left on all day and night).